code-distortion/adapt/README.md

 ### My project uses database connections by name&hellip;

 If your codebase picks database connections by name (instead of just following the "default" connection), you won't be able to change the database it uses by updating where the "default" connection points to.
-Instead you'll want to look at the `remap-connections` setting to overwrite connections' details.
+Instead you may want to look at the `remap-connections` setting to overwrite connections' details.

 ### Performing browser testing (such as using Dusk)&hellip;